AondokatorJoseph/Capstone-Project/README.md

 ├── README.md
 └── requirements.txt
 ```
 ## Model Files
-Model files are not included in this repository due to size limitations.
-After cloning:
+The trained models are not included in this repository due to size limitations (>200MB).

+### Training New Models
-1. Create directory:
+1. Create the required directory:
    ```bash
    mkdir -p models/saved_models
    ```